dvsa/vol-functional-tests/README.md

 ##EUPA refactor
-- Add documentation on the changes and how to modify things.
+- Add documentation on the changes and how to modify things